Exercises for Back Pain

 What are the best exercises for back pain?

-The 5 best exercises for back pain are the ones you can easily commit to doing every day.
+The best exercises for back pain are the ones you can easily commit to doing every day.
 Evidence suggests that exercising regularly is beneficial for people with low back pain.
-Moreover, research shows that becoming sedentary is proven to worsen things.
+Moreover, research shows that becoming sedentary is proven to worsen things!

 Here are 5 easy Pilates exercises for back pain that will help you mobilise and strengthen your spine.
 Do them every day for 2 weeks before progressing to more advanced exercises

 The NHS recommends people with mild back pain to try to exercise and try to continue to maintain an active lifestyle.
-Your exercise regime should include a combination of endurance, strength and flexibility.
+Hence, your exercise regime should include a combination of endurance, strength and flexibility.
+Pilates group classes are great for getting you to manage your pain.

 Pilates exercises are widely prescribed for back pain sufferers.
-This type of exercises focus mobilising the spine, rebalancing the muscles around the joints of the whole body emphasising of core strength.
+Focus on mobilising the spine, rebalancing the muscles around the joints of the whole body emphasising of core strength.
 In addition, Pilates offers great exercises for back pain and provides infinite number of modifications for injuries.

 Joseph Pilates once said “If you are stiff at 30 and out of shape you’re old.
 If at 60 you’re supple and strong, you’re young”